Dmitrii-I/sportmonks/docs/README.md

 # Documentation

-To generate documentation, run these commands from the `docs` directory:
+To build the documentation, run `build.sh` script.

-    sphinx-apidoc -f -o source/ ../sportmonks/
-    make html